 From field work in Turkey, Iceland and America to travel to the Middle East, I've had chances to spend time in other countries, cultures, and remote locations - experiences I value highly.
 I found that earth science has a way of showing an less disturbed and original view of a region, as site locations are related to relavent geology, rather than tourism.
 Wherever I am, surrounding myself with nature, the sun, and the breeze, far from my phone's distractions, is what I use to help me de-stress and relax the most.

 My long-term plans include pursuing graduate education in GIS / Geography / Cartography, and finding opportunities to sharpen my skills in programming and design.
-My short-term plans include remembering to study for the GRE, surviving the Wisconsin winter, and deep breathing.
+My short-term plans include remembering to study for the GRE and deep breathing.

 Thanks for stopping by!